Skip to content

 templates_dir null Directory for issue templates

-capture_template "full" Default template style for captured issues ("full" or "minimal")
+capture_template "full" Default template style for captured issues ("full", "minimal", or "legacy")

 next_issue.strategy "confidence_first" Selection order for ll-issues next-issue / next-issues.
 Named preset: confidence_first or priority_first.
 See issues.next_issue.